Periodontal Care

 Your gums act as the foundation of your oral health

-Gum disease works to erode this foundation by causing inflammation that inflames gum tissue and can lead to permanent damage that may result in tooth loss if patients don’t receive periodontal care from our doctors at Mosley Dental.
+Gum disease works to erode this foundation by causing inflammation that inflames gum tissue and can lead to permanent damage that may result in tooth loss if patients don’t receive the best periodontal and dental care Gladstone has to offer from our team at Mosley Dental.

 Early-stage gum disease, also known as gingivitis, causes inflamed, tender, sore, and bleeding gums, especially after brushing and flossing.
 You may have developed gingivitis if you notice blood along your gums or in your spit after brushing.
 Early-stage gingivitis is reversible, but the disease will worsen into more severe periodontitis if not treated.